patrickbucher/learning-rust/diary.md

 algorithms in a special field, such as the ones presented in _Algorithms for Decision Making_.
 But the CLRS book might also be good to revisit with my upgraded Rust skills.
 I need to look at both, and maybe even into _Artificial Intelligence_, which sits right next to the CLRS book in my shelf.
+There are also alternatives such as _Grokking Algorithms_ and _A Common-Sense Guide to Data Structures and Algorithms_, which would both be a good stepping stone for a more serious project.

 # Day 69 (2024-06-01)